-The Discovery Living and Learning Community (LLC) gives first and second year students, from all majors, the opportunity to engage in faculty-mentored research projects that solve problems, generate new knowledge and create new ways of looking at the world.
+The Discovery Living and Learning Community (LLC) gives students, from all majors, the opportunity to engage in faculty-mentored research projects that solve problems, generate new knowledge and create new ways of looking at the world.
 Students will be matched with a faculty member and research project that explores their subject of interest in greater depth.
 Students will learn the skills of research in a supportive community of peers.

 Undergraduate research opens doors to graduate school, exciting careers, and success in life.
 Find your passion.
 Join Discovery!